"Uranus and Eris" © Daniel Fiverson

 Have you ever looked at the world around us, or at your own life and thought, “Perhaps I was too overly optimistic in my prelife planning?”
 Once every 500 years or so, the planet Uranus and dwarf planet Eris come together in the sign of Aries.
 Aries is the New Beginning, the birth point, as the Great Wheel returns to a starting point, and a new Cosmic Cycle begins.
 Eris returned to the sign of Aries in 1927.
 Due to her highly elliptical, and irregular orbit, her passage through Aries takes around 120 years.
 We are now moving through the culminating phase of this transit.
 Mars rules Aries, the first sign of the zodiac.
 This archetype is the expression of pure instinctual energy, primal life force whose necessity is simply to experience self.
 Aries is the theater of self-actualization.
 This is the world of Self, which holds the potential to see all others as merely the background to their own universe.

 Classical poetic accounts tell two stories of Eris.
-In the “Iliad”, Homer describes the nature of Eris, “strife whose wrath is relentless, she is the sister and companion of murderous Ares, she who is only a little thing at the first, but thereafter grows
+In the “Iliad”, connects Eris to the goddess of war “Enyo, sacker of cities”.
+Homer continues, “Strife whose wrath is relentless, she is the sister and companion of murderous Ares, she who is only a little thing at the first, but thereafter grows until she strides on the earth with her head striking heaven.
+She then hurled down bitterness equally between both sides as she walked through the onslaught making men's pain heavier.”

 The last Uranus-Eris conjunctions in Aries occurred at the end of the Middle Ages between 1426 and 1516.
 During these years, across Europe “civil wars were one of the legacies of the Hundred Years' War and the economic dislocation of the times.”
 The War of the Roses fractured Britain, as Yorks and Lancasters battled for the English crown.
 During these years, the boundaries of sovereign dynastic domains were displaced or dissolved, fracturing the coagulated, patriarchal ascendancy of the Middle Ages, and opening the space for the new thought that was already birthing The Renaissance.
 These were the years when Joan of Arc valiantly took up arms (as a woman!) to defend France from English occupation, in the end, losing her own her life, yet canonized for her courage.